 Bridging two worlds: My takeaways on how to do your expat role well

-When companies expand and set up offices abroad, besides hiring local talent to fit the demands of the market, often they choose to staff the office also with at least one expat.
-Having been the only non-local employee at two Austrian subsidiaries in Taiwan, and having supported the development of offices in the Philippines, Japan or Bangladesh, I have learned a thing or two about this role, and how I believe to do it well.
+When companies expand and set up offices abroad, besides hiring local talent to fit the demands of the market, often they choose to have at least one expat in the office.
+Having been the only non-local employee at two Austrian subsidiaries in Taiwan, and having helped the development of offices in the Philippines, Japan or Bangladesh, I have learned a thing or two about this role, and how I believe to do it well.
 First, let's cover some basics:

 Why expats?